Chess pieces sunset

 The new regime applying from 6 April 2025

-UK residence for any year from 2013/14 will be determined by reference to the Statutory Residence Test (SRT) The pre-SRT rules will apply for earlier years.
+UK tax residence for any year from 2013/14 will be determined by reference to the Statutory Residence Test (SRT) The pre-SRT rules will apply for earlier years.

-Split-years under the SRT and years of dual residence where an individual is treated as treaty resident in another jurisdiction will count as years of UK residence under the new regime.
+Split-years under the SRT and years of dual residence where an individual is treated as treaty resident in another jurisdiction will also count as years of UK residence under the new regime.

 The new Foreign Income and Gains (FIG) regime